 - The nose of the guide bar and the chain should not make contact with the ground at any time.
 A kickback or worn chain could result from doing this.

-This method has the saw will become jammed.
-Putting it down means stopping the chainsaw before releasing it.
+In the event that the saw becomes jammed, it is necessary to place it down, stop the chainsaw, and then proceed to release it.
 Then you can ease the strain by driving a wedge into the opening.
 After that, you can erase it from the record.

 #9: Method to Cut a Log on a Hill